 We believe worship is recognizing who God is and responding appropriately.
-Scripture makes it clear that worship is to be a way of life, not just something reserved for Sunday mornings.
+Scripture clarifies that worship is a way of life, not just something reserved for Sunday mornings.
 Romans 12:1-2 instructs us to “present our bodies as a living sacrifice, holy and pleasing to God” as our spiritual act of worship.
 Therefore, anything we do where we live, work, and play can be an act of worship that declares who God is and what He has done for us.

 To learn more about worship at Southbrook Church, we recommend a few of these sermons from our series on Worship:

-It is a privilege that we can gather corporately each week to engage in God-exalting worship; however, such a privilege comes with responsibility.
-As leaders, it is our responsibility to ensure that the songs we sing not only glorify God, but also accurately declares truth about Him.
-Alongside the preaching of God’s word, singing is another means by which we shepherd and equip the church with sound theology.
-Therefore, it is of great importance that we sing songs rooted in the Gospel so that nothing distracts us from worshipping God in spirit and in truth.
-As we prepare our services, our team prayerfully considers each song we sing.
+It is a privilege that we can gather each week corporately to engage in God-exalting worship; however, such a privilege comes with responsibility.
+As leaders, we are responsible for ensuring that the songs we sing not only glorify God but also accurately declare the truth about Him.
+Alongside preaching God’s word, singing is another means by which we shepherd and equip the church with sound theology.
+Therefore, it is important that we sing songs rooted in the Gospel so that nothing distracts us from worshipping God in spirit and in truth.
+Our team prayerfully considers each song we sing as we prepare our services.
 When selecting songs, we abide by the following (2) principles to ensure a high level of integrity in our worship:

-2. As far as we know, do the writer(s) of this song align with Southbrook on core, essential doctrines?
+2. As far as we know, does this song's writer(s) align with Southbrook on core, essential doctrines?

-We acknowledge that we will not agree with everyone on every point of theology; likewise, not everyone will agree with us.
-Therefore, our singing of any particular song does not necessarily imply full alignment with every aspect of the writer and/or affiliated ministries beliefs or practices.
+We acknowledge that we will not agree with everyone on every point of theology; likewise, not everyone will agree.
+Therefore, our singing of any particular song does not necessarily imply full alignment with every aspect of the writer and/or affiliated ministries' beliefs or practices.
 Nevertheless, we do have a responsibility to lead our people well.
-Therefore, we will continue to be prayerful and mindful of the songs we sing to make certain that they communicate accurate, biblical theology.
+Therefore, we will continue to be prayerful and mindful of our songs to make certain that they communicate accurate biblical theology.

-At Southbrook, we affirm believer's baptism.
-In the Bible, baptism is the outward, public declaration of one's inward, spiritual commitment.
+At Southbrook, we affirm the Bible says baptism is the outward, public declaration of one's inward spiritual commitment.
 Therefore, we believe baptism is to follow (not precede) one's decision to follow Jesus.
-It's a commanded, public celebration of one's new life in Jesus.
+It's a command, a public celebration of one's new life in Jesus.
 Matthew 28:18-20; Luke 3:3; Acts 2:38; 8:34-38

 Who can take communion?

 We gladly welcome anyone to be present during communion, for we believe this is a powerful and public witness of the gospel of Jesus Christ.
-However; in 1 Corinthians 11:17-34, scripture gives us specific instructions on observing the Lord’s supper that are addressed to the church, or, the body of Christ.
+However, in 1 Corinthians 11:17-34, scripture gives us specific instructions on observing the Lord’s supper addressed to the church or the body of Christ.
 The body of Christ represents those who have fellowship with Jesus, sharing in His body and blood.
-John 6:56 For this reason, we believe that communion should only be taken by those who have trusted Jesus Christ for salvation.
-Perhaps most importantly, all believers should first “examine themselves” and take communion in a manner worthy to God.
+John 6:56 For this reason, we believe communion should only be taken by those who have trusted Jesus Christ for salvation.
+Perhaps most importantly, all believers should “examine themselves” and take communion in a manner worthy of God.
 As a church, we generally observe communion as a body once a month.

-Sunday mornings are an essential part of our corporate worship experience and as a part of our time together, we have a prayer team comprised of members who are available to pray with you before, or after the service each week.
+Sunday mornings are an essential part of our corporate worship experience.
+As a part of our time together, we have a team of members available to pray with you before or after the service each week.
 They are ready and willing to pray with you for anything you may need to pray through.
-In addition to times of corporate prayer, we have times of guided prayer and opportunity to seek out a prayer team member to pray with you.
+In addition to times of corporate prayer, we have times of guided prayer and the opportunity to seek out a prayer team member to pray with you.

-We have a team who pray over any needs which come to our attention outside of a Sunday morning.
-If you have an emotional, physical or practical need you are welcome to utilize either the cards you receive at the worship service on your seat or, go on line and fill out a request form about your specific need.
+Our team prays over any needs that come to our attention outside of a Sunday morning.
+If you have an emotional, physical, or practical need, you are welcome to utilize either the cards you receive at the worship service on your seat or go online and fill out a request form about your specific need.
 We would be happy to pray for you!